 Strings

-Strings are a plain sequence of alphanumerical characters - letters, numbers or symbols - which can be used for messages, onscreen menus or the like.
+Strings are a plain sequence of alphanumerical characters - letters, numbers or symbols - which can be used for messages, onscreen menus or text panels.
 They are defined this way:

 STRING* name = "characters";